Watson-Personal-Assistant/developer/_content/knowledge/create-objects.md

     ```
 5. Create relationships between (1) the house and the front door and (2) the owner and the house in local memory.
 Use the `KnowledgeRelation` object.
 In the following code, in the `personToHouse` relationship, house `has-as-part` a front door.
 In the `houseToDoor` relationship, the person has `ownership` of the house.
     ```javascript
-        // Create relations in local memory
+        // Create relations in local memory.
         var personToHouse = new KnowledgeRelation('ownership', person, house);
         var houseToDoor = new KnowledgeRelation('has-as-part', house, door);
     ```
 6. Save the relationship objects to the world model in the data store.
     ```javascript
-        // Save relationships to the world model Promise.all(
+        // Save relationships to the world model.
+        Promise.all(
               [
                 personToHouse.create(),